groue/GRMustache/Guides/sample_code/indexes.md

 GRMustache solution: proxy objects
 ----------------------------------

-GRMustache can help you extend the mustache language, and implement special keys such as `index`, `first`, `even`, etc, without any need to prepare your data.
+The [GRMustacheTemplateDelegate](../delegate.md) protocol can help you extend the mustache language, and avoid preparing your data.

-The technique involves the [GRMustacheTemplateDelegate](../delegate.md) protocol. **It thus may be tedious or impossible for [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations) to produce the same rendering.**

-So check again the genuine Mustache way, above.
-Or keep on reading, now that you are warned.
+Below we'll implement the special keys `index`, `first`, and `even`.
 We'll render the following template:

     <ul>
     {{#people}}